An Overview of Fraud Charges in the State of Texas

 Reach Out to an Experienced Killeen Criminal Defense Attorney Today

-Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, recognizes the serious nature of the fraud charge you face and is well positioned to zealously defend your legal rights throughout the legal process.
+Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, recognizes the serious nature of the fraud charge you face and is well positioned to zealously defend your legal rights throughout the legal process.
 Mr. Pritchard has an imposing track record of achieving favorable case results, and he is on your side and here to help.

 To learn more, please do not wait to contact us online or call us at (254) 781-4222 today.